hadosolution/privacy/crabxiangqi/index.md

 the European Economic Area, the United Kingdom and Switzerland, your choice in the form described in section 2 also decides what Firebase may store.

+## 4. Crash reports — Firebase Crashlytics

+When the app hits an error and closes unexpectedly, the Firebase Crashlytics SDK sends Google a crash report so that we can find and fix the problem.
+The report contains:

+- a stack trace: which part of the code was running when the error happened;
+- the state of the app at that moment, including the open screen and the most recent events from section 3;
+- device information: make and model, Android version, memory and free storage, screen orientation, and whether the device is rooted;
+- a random installation ID that Crashlytics creates for each installation, used to count how many devices hit the same error.

+The report contains no games, moves or anything you type.
+Firebase uses this data only to provide its crash reporting service.
+Crash reports are sent everywhere, including Europe, because they are used only to fix the app; your choice in the form described in section 2 does not affect them.

-## 4. Sharing
+## 5. Sharing

-The data in sections 2 and 3 goes to Google, which provides those two services; for ads, Google may share the data in section 2 further under the Google policy linked there.
+The data in sections 2, 3 and 4 goes to Google, which provides those services; for ads, Google may share the data in section 2 further under the Google policy linked there.
 We send your data to no one else, and we do not sell it.

-## 5. Security
+## 6. Security

-All data sent by the two Google SDKs is encrypted in transit (TLS).
+All data sent by the Google SDKs is encrypted in transit (TLS).

-## 6. Children
+## 7. Children

 CrabXiangqi is intended for people aged 13 and over and is not directed at children.
 We do not knowingly collect data from children under 13.

-## 7. Your rights
+## 8. Your rights

-Because the app has no accounts, we have no way to link the data in sections 2 and 3 to a particular person, so we cannot look up your data to delete it on request.
+Because the app has no accounts, we have no way to link the data in sections 2, 3 and 4 to a particular person, so we cannot look up your data to delete it on request.
 You stay in control: clear the data on your device (section 1), reset your advertising ID (section 2), and — in Europe — change your consent in the app.
-For any other question, write to us at the address in section 9.
+For any other question, write to us at the address in section 10.

-## 8. Changes to this policy
+## 9. Changes to this policy

 When this policy changes, we update this page and the effective date at the top.

-## 9. Contact
+## 10. Contact

 HaDoSolution — hadosolution@gmail.com